AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/adobe-commerce-status-column-missing-exported-products-csv-file.md

 <u>Actual result:</u>

-You do not see a column labeled [!DNL status] in the exported csv file.
+You do not see a column labeled [!UICONTROL status] in the exported csv file.

 ## Cause

 The product's status attribute has been renamed in the CSV file.
-It is now the [!DNL product_online] column.
+It is now the [!UICONTROL product_online] column.

 ## Solution